 Bill is a retired policeman formally serving under call signs KMA367, KJC625, and KQR573.
-Law Enforcement is where he first learned that “radios save lives;” and so he is now an FCC-licensed amateur radio operator at station K2PTL.
-Bill will tell you “though the FCC may call us “amateurs,” there’s nothing amateur about serious Ham Radio Operators.”
-Albeit Ham Radio has become his hobby, but during disasters, it serves a greater purpose in providing communications and facilitating triumph through tragedy for his neighbors around the globe, while their communications infrastructures are down.
+Law Enforcement is where he first learned that “radios save lives;” and is now an FCC-licensed amateur radio operator at station K2PTL.
+Bill will tell you “Though the FCC may call us “amateurs,” there’s nothing amateur about serious Ham Radio Operators.”
+Albeit Ham Radio has become his hobby, during disasters, it serves a greater purpose in providing communications and facilitating triumph through tragedy for his neighbors around the globe, while their communications infrastructures are down.

 As a California State licensed Private Investigator (Lic. #23442), he has served as a member of the FBI’s ‘Joint Regional Intelligence Center’ (JRIC), their multi-agency law enforcement task force (under their ‘Private Sector Terrorism Response Group’ – PSTRG), as a ‘Terrorist Liaison Officer’ (TLO), and as a DHS certified ‘Infrastructure Liaison Officer’ (ILO).
 Bill has been certified by the Dept. of Homeland Security (DHS) in ‘Threat and Risk Assessments,’ and formally served as a member of the FBI’s ‘InfraGARD’ system.

 HT is a Kenwood D74A, with D-Star

 Mobile on RV is a Yaesu FTM-100D (antenna mounted on window w/ Diamond HRKS adhesive mount)

-- Portable Rig for camping is a Yaesu FT-991A HF/VHF/UHF All Mode Transceiver
+The portable Rig for camping is a Yaesu FT-991A HF/VHF/UHF All Mode Transceiver

 “Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
-17 And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him” (Col. 3:16-17).
+And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him” (Col. 3:16-17).